AnnA-Dmitrienko/AnnA-Dmitrienko/README.md

-- 👋 Hi, I’m @AnnA-Dmitrienko
+- 👋 Hi, I’m @AnnA-Dmitrienko, I have a B.Sc.Pharm degree and an MBA
 - 👀 I’m interested in using technology to create magic!
 - 🌱 I’m currently learning programming at Seneca College, diving into C++
 - 💞️ I’m looking to collaborate on creative projects that make our world a better place